genes-and-health/BI_PY/README.md

 2. Deduplicate this "megafile"
 3. Save as `.arrow` file

+### ` 3-process-datasets-barts-health.ipynb`

+In third second notebook, we do the following:

+1. Process Barts healthcare datasets - SNOMED
+2. Process Barts healthcare dataset - ICD10
+3. Process Barts healthcare datatst - OPCS
+4. Map SNOMED datasets to ICD and combine with ICD10 dataset

+The barts healthcare datasets are in SNOMED, ICD10 and OPCS.
+There are 5 "cuts" of data representing 5 time periods when the data was made available.
+Each dataset comprises of multiple CSV files.

+We process the datasets in the following way:

+1. Load the data for each "type" of coding system per file
+2. Deduplicate and process
+3. Save as arrow file and with log file.
+4. We then remove all unrealistic dates via the dataset that we created in the first notebook
+5. Save this cleaned data file with log

+Once all the datasets have been created:

+1. Reload each dataset from file and merge with other datasets of the same type for a time period (i.e. the same cut of the data)
+2. Deduplicate and merge all the log files together
+3. Save in processed merged data folder

+Finally merge all the same types of dataset together, deduplicate and save.

+### ` 4-process-datasets-bradford.ipynb`
+NB. processing of Bradford data now takes place in notebook #4.

 STEP 1: Import phenotype files with appropriate pre-processing `R` is very good at handling "raggedness" but in doing so, it makes assumptions.
 This can lead to the "wrong" data ending in a column.
 Python can also import .csv/.tsv/.tab files and make assumptions about the seprators/raggedness/column data type but in `QUANT_PY` this is intentionally and explicitly avoided.
 This means that some files need to be pre-processed.
 This take the form of one or more of the following pre-processing operations: